Frequently Asked Questions

 What if I need to cancel or reschedule my pet’s visit?

 Once a reservation is confirmed, we reserve a room for each of our guests.
-Therefore during normal business periods, we’d like three days’ notice for cancellations or changes.
+Therefore, during normal business periods, we request three days’ notice for cancellations or changes.
 For peak and holiday times, we request two weeks’ notice.
-For cancellations within these timeframes, a cancellation fee may be charged.
+For cancellations outside these timeframes, a cancellation fee may be charged.

 You make sure Praetzel is safe, healthy, clean and loved every moment of the day/night and that gives me great peace of mind.
 Thank you.